de-lachende-cavalier/bored/README.md

 1. (Optional) Set up a virtual environment.
 2. Install all the requirements (i.e, `pip install -r requirements.txt`).
+3. Run the `construct_wiki_data.py` script.
-3. Run the jupyter notebook that most interests you!
+4. Run the jupyter notebook that most interests you!